 Now that you know about the ingredients used in this recipe, let’s make it:

-How to make pumpkin spice syrup at home
+How to make pumpkin spice syrup for coffee at home

 Those are the simple steps that are required to make this amazing syrup at home.
 When heating the mixture, you’re creating the best flavor possible.

 When heating spices, they’ll give off more flavor; the result is a wonderfully aromatic blend of taste sensations.

 Have a look below for the full step-by-step recipe, and give it a try yourself:

 - 1/2 cup (0.12 l) cold tap water

 - 1/2 cup (120 grams) white granulated sugar

 - 2 tbsp (30 grams) pumpkin purée

 - 1 tsp (7 grams) pumpkin spice mix

 - 1 tsp (7 grams) vanilla extract